blahah/orb14_bestpractice/README.md

 ### About the team

-This webpage was first created as part of the TGAC workshop on science reproducibility, by:
+This webpage was first created as part of the TGAC workshop on Open Reproducible Science, by:

 Richard Smith-Unna
 Jelena Aleksic